 This includes, but is not limited to, securing knowledge in:

 - Place value – Reading, writing, ordering and comparing numbers to at least 1,000,000 and determining the value of each digit.

-- Addition and subtraction – Add whole numbers with more than 4 digits using formal written methods.
+- Addition and subtraction – Adding whole numbers with more than 4 digits using formal written methods.

-- Multiplication and division – Multiply and divide numbers mentally, drawing upon known facts.
+- Multiplication and division – Multiplying and dividing numbers mentally, drawing upon known facts.

-- Fractions – Multiply proper fractions and mixed numbers by whole numbers.
+- Fractions – Multiplying proper fractions and mixed numbers by whole numbers.